gliu2k/SAP-BW-Bridge/README.md

 # 3. Archive BW Data without BW Bridge

-If the goal is to archive SAP BW data, you can create an **Open Hub** on an InfoProvider and use a SAP Datasphere Replication Flow to consume the data through **ODP** (Open Hub BW Extractor) and load it into SAP **HANA Data Lake** storage.
+If the goal is to archive SAP BW data, you can create an **Open Hub** on an InfoProvider and use a SAP Datasphere Replication Flow to consume the data through **ODP** (Open Hub BW Extractor) and load the data into SAP **HANA Data Lake** storage.